Ctrl-Alt-Contributors/Introduction-/About the members.md

 **Aman Arora**
 Hey there!
 I am persiung electronics and communication heart, but loving computer science by soul.
 I have experience in Front-end web development, VLSI Digital Design using VHDL, Internet of Things, and nowadays I have become a Flutter-fan!
 Looking forward to be useful!

+**Kaushlendra Pratap**
+Hello world!!
+I am Kaushlendra Pratap .
+I am 2 year Computer science Undergrad from Amity University.
+I am intrested more towards ML and Deep Learning , i have good command over python , java and GO.
+Looking forward to be useful for the org.